benfertig/timestamper/README.md

 ### 11 - Timestamp
 ![src/ts_images/help_images/label_timestamp.png](https://github.com/benfertig/timestamper/blob/main/src/ts_images/help_images/label_timestamp.png?raw=true)
 * This displays the current timestamp.
 The value displayed here will be added to the beginning of your next note.
-To freeze the current timestamp and set it to the timer's current value, press the timestamp button (see 11.1).
+To freeze the current timestamp and set it to the current value on the timer (see 18), press the timestamp button (see 11.1).
 To unfreeze the current timestamp and resynchronize it with the timer, press the clear timestamp button (see 11.2).

 ### 11.1 - Timestamp button
 ![src/ts_images/help_images/button_timestamp.png](https://github.com/benfertig/timestamper/blob/main/src/ts_images/help_images/button_timestamp.png?raw=true)